Skip to content

 Change the default password for Pi-hole's web interface.
 Provide a strong, unique password:

-Browse to http://192.168.1.100/admin/ and login with the new credentials.
+Browse to https://192.168.1.100:8443/admin/ and login with the new credentials.
 Make sure to adjust the server's IP address to your own setup.
-The web interface should show on the screen.
-It provides various settings, which are further described on Pi-hole's website:
+The web interface should show on the screen – ignore security warnings about the Letsencrypt certificate.
+The various settings are described on Pi-hole's website:

 Feature Description